svenXY/prometheus-mysql-exporter/README.md

 # Usage
 Once installed, you can run the exporter with the `prometheus-mysql-exporter` command.

 By default, it will bind to port 9207, query MySQL on `localhost:3306` using the `root` user (with no password) and run queries configured in a file `exporter.cfg` in the working directory.
-There is no default database to run the queries on, so you must specify at least one.
-You can set the database(s) and change any defaults as required by passing in options:
+You can change any defaults or other settings as required by passing in options:
 ```
-> prometheus-mysql-exporter -p <port> -s <mysql server> -u <mysql username> -P <mysql password> -c <path to query config file> -d <mysql database(s)>
+> prometheus-mysql-exporter -p <port> -s <mysql server> -u <mysql username> -P <mysql password> -c <path to query config file>
 ```
 Run with the `-h` flag to see details on all the available options.